Lutterodt photographers: History

 Gerhardt Ludwig Lutterodt (born c.
 1850), who was among the pioneers of photography in West Africa, and his brother George Lutterodt (1850/55–c.
 1904) managed their photographic studio in Accra.
 Gerhardt Lutterodt also travelled between coastal cities from Freetown to Douala by steamship and became a well-known itinerant photographer in the region.
 During his travels, he not only served an elite clientele, but also trained local apprentices.
 One of these, Alex Agbaglo Acolatse (1880–1975), opened his own studio around 1900 in neighbouring German West Africa, present-day Togo.

 William, probably a cousin, was running studios in the cities of Cape Coast and Elmina by 1880.
 Albert George Lutterodt, the son of George Lutterodt, was active as a photographer from around 1876, and Frederick R. C. Lutterodt (1871–1937) opened his studio in Accra in 1889.
 Erick Lutterodt (1884–1959), the son of Gerhardt Lutterodt, also had a studio in Accra in 1904.
 Erick and Frederick were successful businessmen with an important urban upper-class clientele.
 Further, they documented expeditions for the British and German colonial governments travelling through the Gold Coast, Togo, and Cameroon hinterlands.
-Lutterodt studios in Accra florished until at least the 1940s.
+Lutterodt studios in Accra flourished until at least the 1940s.
 Their collective archive of images is a testimony to the development of urban landscape, political events, important personages and cultural ceremonies, constituting a visual documentation for private and public purposes.

 The work of the Lutterodts represents some of the earliest photographic practices in the Gold Coast and provides valuable visual documentation of the people and society of that era, moving beyond the perspectives of European colonial photography.
 Their studio portraits were often taken in front of hand-painted backgrounds and were carefully composed.
 Some sitters were featured with African ceremonial symbols or wearing elegant European clothing, which indicated power and prestige.

 In the 21st century, the number of existing images attributed to the Lutterodts is small, with some photographs having been acquired from private collections only in the 2020s.
 In comparison, the quantity of the Lutterodt's original studio output is considered much bigger.
 Due to economic and practical constraints, some of their photographic plates were re-used and others lost over time.
 On the other hand, photographers frequently reprinted and sold portraits, initially made for private clients, as commercial picture postcards, sometimes without the permission of their patrons.
 Commenting on her research both in Western archives and field work in Ghana, Erin Haney, social anthropologist and freelance curator at the National Museum of African Art, wrote in 2015:

 Working collaboratively with numerous family historians both in Ghana and internationally for two decades now, we know there is still much to do to piece together the Lutterodts' larger West African oeuvre.
 Their studios multiplied and expanded along the coast, and they apprenticed new West African photographers as they moved.
 The Lutterodts' photographic legacy is fragmentary, but, in Ghana, there are countless local historians tending to these photographic traces and artistries, which, in turn, comprise community and transnational photographic histories.